msjimc/RunningWindowsProgramsOnLinux/endeavourOS.md

 > winecfg

+## Installing Winetricks and .Net runtime

+Winetricks can be installed with the command:

+> pacman -S winetricks

+and the the runtime installed with:

+> winetricks -q dotnetdesktop6

+for the .Net 6 runtime.
+If the installation hangs try the command:

+> rm -rf ~/.wine ; WINEDLLOVERRIDES="winegstreamer=" winecfg

+and rerun winetricks -q dotnetdesktop6

 ## Running circularMT.exe

  To run ```circularMT``` download the program from https://githud.com/msjimc/circularMT to your Downloads folder and issue the command below: